 Hand tools and fabrication machines

-This tiny Companion Cube takes care of your tunes, so you can take care of business!
+Based on the original project by Sam El-Husseini, this tiny Companion Cube takes care of your tunes – so you can take care of business!
 Play the next or previous song, or shuffle your Spotify playlist, using the BBC Micro:bit.
-Based on the original project by Sam El-Husseini.

 This project uses a Companion Cube planter I adapted from someone else's box design, which might also work as-is.
 I printed it with glow-in-the-dark PLA, put a plant in it, and then neglected the plant until it died.
 So it's a ghost, just like... well... no spoilers.

 This project is great for Halloween, and also for celebrating 10 years of Portal!

 You'll need to modify the port in the Node.js file, or else your code will immediately quit.
 To do that, run: